ttetrafon/system-intelligence-obsidian-vault/Game System/Characters/Health/Resting.md

 -

 ### Short Rest

-A short rest is a [[../../Gameplay/Timekeeping/Timekeeping#Scene|scene]] where you take a breather, and usually lasts a couple of hours.
+A short rest is a [[Timekeeping#Scene|scene]] where you take a breather, and usually lasts a couple of hours.

-You can take a short rest as many times as you want during a day, but not in consecutive [[../../Gameplay/Timekeeping/Timekeeping#Scene|scenes]].
+You can take a short rest as many times as you want during a day, but not in consecutive [[Timekeeping#Scene|scenes]].

 ###### Natural Healing
 -